 Email has revolutionised how we keep in touch.

-However, if there is an existing customer relationship between you and the sender, it can send you marketing emails about similar products and services, as long as you are given the ability to opt out of receiving such messages.
+If you already have a relationship with the sender, it can send you marketing emails about similar products and services, as long as you can choose not to receive any more messages in future.

 The law does not cover marketing emails sent to companies.

 To stop marketing emails from a recognisable UK source or an organisation you are familiar with, click the ‘unsubscribe’ link (usually found at the bottom of the email) or follow instructions in the email.